nialloulton/AutoMMM/README.md

 ## Reporting Bugs

-If you encounter a bug or issue with AutoMediaAI, please report it by opening an issue on the repository's issue tracker.
+If you encounter a bug or issue with AutoMMM.ai, please report it by opening an issue on the repository's issue tracker.
 Make sure to include the following information in your report:

 1. A clear description of the issue.
 2. Steps to reproduce the problem.